 An attorney representing Cynthia's Ristorante said he filed a lawsuit Friday against Cincinnati Insurance Company (CIC) for denying its insurance claim for the loss of business income from a "shutdown order" issued by the Kentucky Cabinet for Health and Family Services.

 "For years Cynthia has paid premiums on-time for an insurance policy to protect them, but their business was forced to close," Attorney Mark Bryant of Paducah-based Bryant Law Center said.
 "And they filed a claim but their insurance company denied the claim, and after reviewing the policy we filed a lawsuit.
 We think we'll win the suit."

-The lawsuit filed in the McCracken County Circuit Court seeks excess of $100,000 in current damages and future damages for the shutdown that's limiting business to curbside pick-up.
+The lawsuit filed in the McCracken County Circuit Court seeks current and future damages for the shutdown that's limiting business to curbside pick-up.

 On March 16, 2020, Gov. Andy Beshear issued an order to close dine-in services for restaurants and bars throughout Kentucky.
 Kentucky is allowing restaurants to reopen at a limited capacity May 22.
 Bryant said the restaurant could open at that time but still be incurring damages.